 Do giant pinnacle mountains swirled with mist come to mind when you think of China?
 Maybe not — you probably are thinking of busy cities and the Great Wall.
-China has that too, but so much more; you can wander mountain villages, bridge jump in tropical rivers, lounge on the beach, and even go ice biking in Beijing, all in the same country (there is so much to see).
+China has that too, but so much more; you can wander mountain villages, bridge jump in tropical rivers, and lounge on the beach, all in the same country (there is so much to see).

 One place you cannot miss is Zhangjiajie but it would be helpful to know a few things before you go.